 It is advisable to see a qualified skin specialist for accurate diagnosis and the latest treatment options.
 Self-diagnosis can lead to frustration, or even aggravation of the condition.
 Many people attempt to treat rosacea with over-the-counter acne medication, due to the similarities in appearance between the two conditions.
 However, acne medication can make rosacea symptoms worse.

-If you believe that you have rosacea, or you have “acne” that does not respond to medication, come see Dr. Achtman or Dr. McConnell.
+If you believe that you have rosacea, or you have “acne” that does not respond to medication, come see Dr. Daniel or Dr. Jordan Achtman.
 They will begin with a thorough clinical evaluation, to diagnose rosacea or any other dermatologic condition you may have, accurately.
-They will then devise a customized treatment plan, tailored to your unique skin.
+Then they will then devise a customized treatment plan, tailored to your unique skin.
 It may include laser therapy, medication, dermabrasion, or other procedures.

 You don’t have to live with the embarrassment and discomfort of rosacea - we are here to help.
 Call DSA Dermatology at (972) 362-9567